Your Water Can Affect Your Hair

 In commercial shampoos, natural soap has been replaced by synthetic surfactants or syndets.

-What's the Difference Between a Synthetic Surfactant and Natural Soap?
+What's the Difference Between a Synthetic Surfactant and Natural Soap or Shampoo Bar?

 Soaps are biodegradable products produced from natural, renewable resources like olive, palm, or coconut oils.

-Synthetic surfactants, like Sodium Lauryl Sulphate (SLS), Sodium Laureth Sulphate (SLES), Ammonium Lauryl Sulphate (ALS), and others, are made from petrochemicals and created in a chemical factory.
+Synthetic surfactants, like Sodium Lauryl Sulphate (SLS), Sodium Laureth Sulphate (SLES), Ammonium Lauryl Sulphate (ALS), and its relatives, are created in a chemical factory and often made from petrochemicals.
 Although these synthetic surfactants do not react with hard water minerals as much, they do not produce the lather that consumers like.
-The lather comes from the addition of synthetic lather or foam boosters--like cocamide monoethanolamine.
+The lather comes from the addition of synthetic foam boosters--like cocamide monoethanolamine.
 So, these detergent shampoos lather well in all types of water and rinse off easily and completely.

 So What Can We Do?